tinyvision-ai-inc/tvai-blogs/_posts/2021-12-31-magic-smoke-and-PTCs.md

 ![Shorting a 5V 0.5A power supply](/assets/images/magic-smoke/shorting_ps_output.png)
 Very similar behavior as above so it appears that a lab power supply will not cause damage to the ferrite bead that we're seeing when the UPduino is plugged into a USB port.

-# Adding a PTC
+# Adding a [PTC][the_ptc]

-Since we've proven that significant irriversible damage occurs to the ferrite bead under short circuit, we would like to fix this with a PTC.
-PTC's are positive temperature coefficient revices, also known as self-resetting fuses.
+Since we've proven that significant irriversible damage occurs to the ferrite bead under short circuit of the 5V when powered by a PC USB hub, we would like to fix this so its not a permanent failure.
+A PTC comes to mind.

+PTC's are positive temperature coefficient devices, also known as self-resetting fuses.
 When a large current passes through the PTC, it heats up and undergoes a material phase change at a specific temperature.
-This new phase has a higher resistance as compared to the low temperature material phase.
-The current passing through the PTC in this phase keeps the PTC at a high enough temperature to maintain the higher resistance phase.
+This new phase has a significantly higher resistance as compared to the low temperature material phase.
+The current passing through the PTC in this phase keeps the PTC at a high enough temperature to maintain the higher resistance phase by positive feedback.

+Once current is interrupted, this material cools down and changes to the lower resistance phase which is normal operation and so is self resetting assuming the current is interrupted externally.

-Heres what happens with the UPduino with the ferrite bead replaced by the PTC.
+Heres what happens with the UPduino with the ferrite bead replaced by [the PTC][the_ptc].
 ![Shorting with PTC on UPduino](/assets/images/magic-smoke/shorting_with_ptc.png)

 Heres the zoomed in version where we see that the PTC trips within 2 ms, limiting energy going into the short circuit.